 Year in Review 2019

-In 2019, GFI cultivated government support for alternative proteins in the United States, India, Brazil, and Israel.
-Thanks to several generous donors, GFI’s grant program funded 14 open-access research projects.
+In 2019, GFI grew government support for alternative proteins in the United States, India, Brazil, and Israel, and our grant program funded 14 open-access research projects.

 Year in Review 2018